XRM-OSS/Xrm-WebApi-Client/README.md

         // Handle error
     });
 ```

+#### Component Types
+Sometimes you need to pass a "Component Type" parameter, especially with metadata requests.
+If you don't know the proper value, use this request to list all the available Component Types and their values in your org:

+`await WebApiClient.Retrieve({ overriddenSetName: "GlobalOptionSetDefinitions(Name='componenttype')" })`

 ### Send Batch
 There is support for sending multiple requests as a batch.
 Batch requests can contain retrieve requests and change sets.
 Change sets can contain requests themselves, however they must not contain other change sets.